Divide clothing evenly between all suitcases; this way if one bag gets lost, you will still have clothes.

 Place plastic wrap between bottle caps and the bottle to help prevent spillage in your luggage, then place bottles in a plastic bag as added insurance that they won’t spill in your luggage.

-Mini First Aid Kit – Suggested items: activated charcoal (excellent at easing hangovers, and stomach issues) Pepto Bismol, Imodium, Tylenol, Neosporin and Band-Aids, Benadryl Cream, Benadryl pills, eye drops, ace bandage in case of falls and sprains.
+Mini First Aid Kit – Suggested items: activated charcoal (excellent at easing hangovers, and stomach issues) DayQuill, Nyquill, cough drops, Pepto Bismol, Imodium, Tylenol, Neosporin and Band-Aids, Benadryl Cream, Benadryl pills, eye drops, ace bandage in case of falls and sprains.
 Some countries restrict over-the-counter medications, such as Sudafed.
 If in doubt contact your agent.

 Prescription medicine, you need to bring these in their original prescription bottle.
-However, I would only bring enough for your vacation and an extra day or two and leave the rest of your pills at home.
+However, I would only bring enough for your vacation and up to 14 days extra in case you get quarantined and leave the rest of your pills at home.
 Fill the bottle with cotton to keep the pills from breaking up.
 Be sure to carry prescriptions with you, do not pack them.

 Probiotics: many clients swear that you should start taking a good quality probiotic 2 weeks before you travel and continue taking it while on vacation.
 It is extra protection for the alcohol, rich foods that you are likely to consume on vacations.